Morriston: Tabernacle Chapel

 Tabernacle Chapel is a major building in the centre of Morriston that visually dominates the area.
 It has been described as the "Non-Conformist Cathedral of Wales", while Anthony Jones, in his 1996 definitive book "Welsh Chapels" described the chapel as "The largest, grandest, and most expensive chapel built in Wales".
-The book features the Grade 1-listed building as its cover-photograph.
+The book features the Grade I-listed building as its cover-photograph.

 Industrialisation during the Victorian era (1837–1901) brought rapid population growth to the Lower Swansea Valley, close to the port of Swansea, as rural workers sought new employment opportunities in many tinplate and copper works established in the area.
 Welsh Nonconformity enjoyed great popularity; and dozen chapels were built in the Morriston area alone in the latter half of the 19th century, and Tabernacle, planned as the ultimate evocation of a Welsh chapel in terms of architecture, space, and facilities, was completed in 1872 at the cost of £18,000.
 The design was evolved by three prominent figures in the area: the minister, Emlyn Jones; the architect, John Humphrey; and the contractor, Daniel Edwards.
 The Cambrian national newspaper described it as "the one great redeeming feature in that manufacturing district, an oasis in a desert".